 If a user did not receive an email notification, first check to see if you have set everything up in Safeguard for Privileged Passwords correctly for the email notifications to work properly.
 For more information, see Enabling email notifications.

 Safeguard for Privileged Passwords does not dynamically maintain the email addresses for an escalation notification contact list.

 If you change a Safeguard for Privileged Passwords user's email address or delete a Safeguard for Privileged Passwords user after creating a policy, you must update the email addresses in escalation notification contact lists manually.
-For example, when you create a policy you can indicate who to contact when emergency access has been used.
-If a user has changed his or her email address, the notification will not be received by that individual.
-Furthermore, if a user has been deleted from Safeguard for Privileged Passwords, he or she will still receive the notification.
+For example, when you create a policy, you can indicate who to contact when emergency access has been used.
+If a user has changed an email address, the notification will not be received by that individual.
+Furthermore, if a user has been deleted from Safeguard for Privileged Passwords, the user will still receive the notification.

 © 2021 One Identity LLC.
 ALL RIGHTS RESERVED.
 Feedback 利用規約 プライバシー